amzn/milan/doc/Streams in Milan and streaming operations.md

 Grouping operations declare a relationship between groups of records on an input stream and records on an output data stream.

 #### GroupBy ####
-The `groupBy` operation assigns records to groups based on a keys extracted from records.
+The `groupBy` operation assigns records to groups based on keys extracted from records.
 Aggregate operations can then be applied to the groups using a `select` statement, which like other `select` and `map` statements can produce a record stream or a tuple stream.
 The functions provided to the `select` statement take two arguments: the first argument type is the type of the key used for group assignment, and the second argument type is the record type of the input stream.
 In one of these functions, aggregate operations like `sum`, `mean`, and `argmin` can be applied to the record argument, and the result of those can be combined with the group key.